 Home humidifiers are installed directly onto your ductwork near your furnace, either on the supply or return end, and connect directly to your home’s water supply.

 The water in the humidifier evaporates into the air, increasing the moisture levels.
-When your furnace or AC is running, the air gets cycled directly through the humidifier joining back up with the rest of your home’s airflow.
+When your furnace is running, the air gets cycled directly through the humidifier joining back up with the rest of your home’s airflow.

 Not only with the whole-house humidifier combat symptoms related to allergies and asthma, but it will also preserve wood floors, cabinetry, and other furnishings and prevent them from cracking, peeling, and warping.

 Aptly named, whole-house humidifiers add moisture throughout your entire house and not just in single rooms.
 Whole-house humidifiers are generally cheaper upfront and save you money by only requiring maintenance about once a year.
 You can easily change the humidifier pad yourself by following these steps: